freddyvega/firefox-node/README.md

 # Selenium Grid Node - Firefox

-Selenium Node configured to run Firefox
+Selenium Node configured to run Firefox.
+It differs from the original provided by Selenium in that it can handle 5 instances of firefox per container.
+To achieve this the config.json was updated accordingly.

 ## Dockerfile